aybolid/portf/src/pages/my-projects/portf.md

 ## User interface and design

 The UI is built with [Tailwind CSS](https://tailwindcss.com/), a powerful library that simplifies styling.
 The design reflects my identity as a developer, using a monospace font throughout the application.
 It’s minimalistic and simple while maintaining a modern and informative feel.

-## Comments feature

-Although I’m not sure if anyone will ever use it, I decided to implement a comments feature anyway.
-I think it adds a layer of interactivity that makes the site feel more “alive.”

-You can leave comments on the [/say-smth](/say-smth) page.
-These comments are stored in a hosted **libSQL** database via [Turso](https://turso.tech/).
-In the app, the database is managed by Astro's [Drizzle ORM](https://orm.drizzle.team/) integration.

-The comments page is server-side rendered, while the rest of the site is statically generated.
-This is necessary to support form submissions in Astro.
-While I’m not a fan of the slightly longer load time for this page, it’s acceptable for now.

 ## Deployment